DhyanB/Open-Imaging/README.md

 Kevin Weiner's decoder in `src/test/java/com/fmsware/` is third-party comparison code used only by tests and benchmarks; it is not part of the Open Imaging library.

-Feel free to run your own tests (see next section), any feedback is highly appreciated.
+Feel free to run your own tests (see the next section).
+Any feedback is highly appreciated.

 ### Running the tests and benchmarks